-- 1 Click Window Dockers Alignment guides. - 2 Perform any of the following tasks.
+- 1 Click Window ▶ Dockers ▶ Alignment guides. - 2 Perform any of the following tasks.

 То Do the following Enable or disable alignment guides Enable or disable the Enable alignment guides check box.
 Change the color of alignment guides Open the Line color picker, and choose a color.
 Change the line style of alignment guides Open the Line style picker, and choose a line style.
-Set guides to align the edge of an object with the edge of another object Click the Object edges button □ .
-Set guides to align the edge of an object with the center of another object Click the Object centers button .
-Set guides to align to individual objects in a group Click the Individual objects in a group button .
-To add margin alignment guides 1 Click Window ▶ Dockers ▶ Alignment guides.

-2 Perform any of the following tasks.

-То Do the following Add margin alignment guides Enable the Margins check box.
+Set guides to align the edge of an object with the edge of another object Click the Object edges button Set guides to align the edge of an object with the center of another object Click the Object centers button Set guides to align to individual objects in a group Click the Individual objects in a group button To add margin alignment guides 1 Click Window Dockers Alignment guides.
+2 Perform any of the following tasks. То Do the following Add margin alignment guides Enable the Margins check box.

 То Do the following Change the line color of margins Open the Margin line color picker, and choose a color.
 Change the line style of margins Open the Margin line style picker, and choose a line style.
-Set horizontal margins Type a value in the Horizontal margin box, click the Horizontal margin button, and choose one of the following options: Offset horizontally ----------------------------------- Set vertical margins Type a value in the Vertical margin box, click the Vertical margin button, and choose one of the following options: Offset vertically ----------------------------------- Lock the ratio between vertical and horizontal margins Click the Lock ratio button View only margin alignment guides Disable the Object edges button \square\text{\textit{\textit{\text{\text{Disable the Object centers}}}}\) button \(\frac{\text{\text{\text{Disable the Object centers}}}{\text{\text{\text{Disable the Object centers}}}\) Disable horizontal margins Click the Horizontal margin button, and choose No horizontal margin Disable vertical margins Click the Vertical margin button, and choose No vertical
+Set horizontal margins Type a value in the Horizontal margin box, click the Horizontal margin button, and choose one of the following options: Offset horizontally - creates a margin of the specified distance around an object Inset horizontally - creates a margin of the specified distance within an object Offset and inset horizontally - creates margins of the specified distance around and within an object Set vertical margins Type a value in the Vertical margin box, click the Vertical margin button, and choose one of the following options: Offset vertically - creates a margin of the specified distance around an object Inset vertically - creates a margin of the specified distance within an object Offset and inset vertically - creates a margin of the specified distance around and within an object Lock the ratio between vertical and horizontal margins Click the Lock ratio button View only margin alignment guides Disable the Object edges button I and the Object centers button () Disable horizontal margins Click the Horizontal margin button, and choose No horizontal margin Disable vertical margins Click the Vertical margin button, and choose No vertical margin